ssitaru/foxbot/README.md

+﻿NOTE: This version is kept for historical reasons.
+If you would like to see the newest version, head over to foxtrotfire's [github](https://github.com/foxtrotfire/foxbot).

-﻿foxbot - a bot for plug.dj
+foxbot - a bot for plug.dj
 ==========================
 foxbot is a great way for room moderators on [plug.dj](http://plug.dj) to entertain and manage the crowd.